TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 A kernel with this option enabled can still be booted using other supported methods.

-To reduce the Trusted Computing Base (TCB) of the MLE [1]_, the build configuration should be pared down as narrowly as one's use case allows.
+To reduce the Trusted Computing Base (TCB) of the DLME [1]_, the build configuration should be pared down as narrowly as one's use case allows.
 Fewer drivers (less active hardware) and features reduce the attack surface.
-As an example in the extreme, the MLE could only have local disk access with no other hardware supports except optional network access for remote attestation.
+As an example in the extreme, the DLME could only have local disk access with no other hardware supports, except optional network access for remote attestation.

-It is also desirable, if possible, to embed the initrd used with the MLE kernel image to reduce complexity.
+It is also desirable, if possible, to embed the initrd used with the DLME kernel image to reduce complexity.

 The following are important configuration necessities to always consider: